paulopatto/Splunka/README.md

 This system works with upload a log sales file (sales batch) and generate a total revenue  about this batch.

 > Warn: This is not a real system.
-It is just one example of use Ruby on Rails.
+It is just one example of use Ruby on Rails and show my dev skill.

 ## How to deploy in production

-> This project is not done to using in production.
+> To write.

 ## How to build in Development Environment